ibuetler/p3s-log-aggregation/Tutorial.md

 * Task 3: Visualization on Google Maps

 ## Preparation
-### Step 1
+### Step 1: Download Logs
-Please download the webserver-logs.zip from RESOURCES to /home/hacker/Downloads
+Please download and unzip the webserver-logs.zip from `RESOURCES` to /home/hacker/Downloads

 LOG